 Size and Cutting

 As you work, you’ll notice how big puff quilts look.
 Remember once they are sewn together the quilt feels much smaller.
+The puffs are created with a top and bottom fabric and an additional fabric and batting is needed to back the quilt.
+Use scrap for the bottom block to save.

 “Tiny” Puff Quilt Sizes